HugoRCD/shelve/packages/cli/README.md

-  pull|pl [options]   Pull variables for specified environment to .env file push|ps [options]   Push variables for specified environment to Shelve generate|g          Generate resources for a project config|cf           Show the current configuration help [command]      display help for command
+  pull|pl [options]   Pull variables for specified environment to .env file push|ps [options]   Push variables for specified environment to Shelve generate|g          Generate resources for a project upgrade|u           Upgrade the Shelve CLI to the latest version config|cf           Show the current configuration help [command]      display help for command
 ```